daliaabbruciati/weather-exercise-ts/README.md

 An api key is already provided in `src/data/config.js`.
 Please mind there is a 60 requests/minute API limit, if it is exceeded you'll be locked out for some time (~1h).
 Not nice.

 To simplify the city selector dropdown, you'll find a subset of cities to show in `src/data/cities.json`

-## What's in this repo
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Feel free to use it or trash it completely and start from scratch.

-## Hints
-- Know what you are doing.
-Copy-pasting from StackOverflow is fine as long as you understand what's going on.
-- Focus on the code, rather than the esthetics.
-  - The linter is your friend.

-### Bonus track
-Persist the selected cities across sessions.